Step By Step Tax Filing Guide

 STEP ONE: GET READY TO FILE YOUR TAX RETURN FORMS USING GLACIER Tax Prep

-1. Collect all applicable tax documents, including forms W-2, 1042-S, and/or 1099.
-Princeton University will send relevant tax documents to you by March 15, 2013.
-Not all international students and scholars will receive all of these documents – this depends on the type of income, if any, you had in 2012.
+1. Collect all applicable tax documents, including Forms W-2, 1042-S, and/or 1099.
+Princeton University will send relevant tax documents to you by March 15, 2017.
+Not all international students and scholars will receive all of these documents – this depends on the type of income, if any, you had in 2016.
 See the Tax Reporting Document FAQ’s for more information.

 2. Collect your: